Forbidden Fruit (2009 film)

 Forbidden Fruit (Kielletty hedelmä) is a 2009 Finnish drama film directed by Dome Karukoski.
 The film is about two teenage girls from a Conservative Laestadian community.
 The girls travel to Helsinki where they meet other people of their age and learn about their lifestyle that differs greatly from the girls' religious way of life.

+The film won the Jussi Award for Best Supporting Actress (Amanda Pilke) in 2010.